 Guidelines for Red Meat Abattoirs

-The Guidelines for Red Meat Abattoirs should be followed by plants that slaughter cattle, bison, pigs, sheep, goats and deer.
+The Guidelines for Red Meat abattoirs should be followed by abattoirs that slaughter cattle, pigs, sheep, goats and deer.
 Abattoirs that slaughter poultry should refer to the Guidelines for White Meat Abattoirs.

 1.0.1 Flooring where live animals are moved must provide good traction to prevent falling or slipping.